OverCxmplicated/silhouette-card-maker-gui/README.md

 1. Download the `silhouette-card-maker-x.x.x.zip` file from its official source.
-2. Extract it to a known location (e.g., `Documents`, `Desktop`).
+2. Extract it to a known location (e.g., `Documents`, `Desktop`). or
+2a.
+Place the GUI inside the extracted `silhouette-card-maker-x.x.x.zip` file
 3. Ensure the extracted folder name matches the `PROJECT_FOLDER_NAME` in the GUI script:

    ```python